Fuxfantx/defold-newtable/README.md

 1. Copy the `tableutil` volume into your project.

-2. `Require` the module in the script file:
+2. `Require` the module in your script file:

    ```lua
    local tu = require("tableutil.main")